 The person coming down the aisle behind me might grab the only good cheese that’s left, so I have no more than 2.6 seconds to act or I’ll miss out on the good cheese!!

 Oh no, there’s only 2.6 seconds until that person is here.
 I can’t be that close to them.
 Okay, which aisle is free to hide out in until the cheese area is unpolluted?

 A variant of this is oh no, there’s Joe that I used to work with!
 I haven’t showered in a week and I don’t want him to see me.
 I have 2.6 seconds to find somewhere to hide without giving him a chance to see my face.
 Screw the cheese, priorities people!

-Those are the cheese decision-making approaches I can think of at the moment.
-Are there any others you can think of?
+There’s nothing simple about living with mental illness!
+Are there any other cheese decision-making processes you can think of?
 Do any of these resonate with you?